bbuie/code_snippets/docs/docs/DEVELOPMENT.md

     - Before you commit your changes, please run a `git diff` to make sure that the changes you're comitting are in fact the changes you want to commit.
 1. Ensure that your branch has no linting errors
 1. Push your changes to this repo
+    - IMPORTANT: make sure your branch is up-to-date with it's parent branch (in this case `develop`) by updating the parent and merging it in often
 1. Create a **pull request** from your feature branch to the `develop` branch
     - The title of the pull request is important
         - The title of your pull request should include the issue number and the branch you're merging into (e.g. "999 to develop")